zenml-io/zenml/docs/book/guidelines/migration-zero-twenty.md

 Stack Components in the Dashboard.
 This will be fixed in a future release.
 {% endhint %}

-4. once you've migrated all your Profiles, you can delete the old YAML files.
+Once you've migrated all your Profiles, you can delete the old YAML files.

 Example of migrating a `default` profile into the `default` project: